 Students making requests for housing accommodations due to disabilities must provide the following documentation:

-- Clearly define the impact of the disability on the student's housing needs.
+- Clearly define the impact of the permanent disability on the student's housing needs.

 - Prescriptive treatments and/or medications must be noted.